billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 provided by incident management server to meet the business requirements of fault management.

-A typical workflow of incident management is as follows:
+A typical workflow of network incident management is as follows:

 * Some alarms or abnormal operations, network performance metrics are reported from the network.
 Incident management server